kevintruong/til/Synchronization-4-The-Critical-Section-Problem.md

 ...
 Do Critical Section stuff here! pthread_mutex_unlock() - let other waiting threads continue
 ```
 How would we implement these lock and unlock calls?
-Can we create algorithm that assures mutual exclusion.
+Can we create an algorithm that assures mutual exclusion?
 An incorrect implementation is shown below,
 ```C
 pthread_mutex_lock(p_mutex_t* m)     { while(m->lock) {}; m->lock = 1;}
 pthread_mutex_unlock(p_mutex_t* m)   { m->lock = 0; }